rehierl/node-tree-outliner/3-basic-design/3-9-0-design-x.md

 because the definition of the corresponding node has certain characteristics.

 Any parent node is a parent container, if it is a type-1 sectioning node, or if it has type-2 sectioning nodes as child nodes.
-If that would not be the case, then consistent dynamic support (see the requirements) could not be guaranteed.
+Consistent dynamic support could otherwise not be guaranteed (i.e. sections can not be allowed to reach past their parent containers).
 In short: Any parent node can become a section's parent container, regardless of its specific definition.

-Because of that, such parent containers exist whether they are manually injected (explicit), or due to some structural requirement (implicit).
+Because of that, such parent containers exist whether they are manually injected (explicit), or due to structural circumstances (implicit).

 Note that a node can be defined to never be a section's parent container, if (and only if) the node is not allowed to have type-2 sectioning nodes as child